castellanos70/PrimeFactorAttack/README.md

    randomly, and they move in a predictable pattern.
 I plan to improve this game by allowing the player to be moved with the keyboard.
 I will update the enemy AI so that monsters follow the player.

-   Sam: Improve fish bonus level: fix transparency issues with image display; add timer end condition rather than score, and display said timer; implement WASD movement in place of mouse
+   Sam: Improve fish bonus level: fix transparency issues with sprite display; add timer end condition rather than score, and      display said timer; implement WASD movement in place of mouse -TRANSPARENCY FIXED

 5) Different button styles at different levels.
    Josh: I plan to change the look of the buttons after every bonus level.
 For instance, the first 5 levels will be the black buttons at the beginning of the game then the buttons will have a different look on levels 6-10, 11-15, etc. until you reach the end of the game.